doc4d/4d-web-studio/docs/web-form-editor/web-form-editor.md

 ## Exporting styles as CSS classes for reuse

-You can export the style of an element as a CSS class to reuse it later.
-To do this:
+You can export the style of an element as a CSS class to reuse it later:
 1. Select a an element on the canvas, the tooltip appears
 2. Click the CSS icon in the tooltip and enter a name for the new CSS class
 3. Click **Export**